pyodide/pyodide/docs/usage/wasm-constraints.md

 - zoneinfo: The zoneinfo package will only work if you install the timezone data using the tzdata package (i.e. by calling `pyodide.loadPackage("tzdata")`)

+- hashlib: Hash algorithms that are depending on OpenSSL are not available.

+- ssl: SSL module is replaced with a stub implementation that does not use OpenSSL.
+  All the methods that depend on OpenSSL will not work as expected or will raise `NotImplementedError`.

 ### Synchronous HTTP requests support

 Packages for `urllib3` and `requests` are included in pyodide.
 In browser, these